Welcome to the 23rd Annual Festival

 The Huron Fringe Birding Festival endorses and actively follows OFO (Ontario Field Ornithologists) Ethical Birding Principles.
 We encourage our participants to be familiar with their Code of Ethics.

-If you have questions regarding the Festival or registration process please contact our offical registrar at firstname.lastname@example.org or leave a message at the Visitor Centre (519-389-6232).
-Please note that messages are only checked weekly during the off-season.
+If you have questions regarding the Festival or registration process please contact our official registrar by email at firstname.lastname@example.org or by phone at 519-375-1889.